MaalyALkaraki/DrupalCommerce/README.md

  1. Unzip / untar and copy the 'commerce_cardstream_hosted' folder into the modules directory
     usually: '/sites/all/modules/'.
 Advanced users may use wget or drush to complete this.

- 2. Login into your drupal commerce install and enable the module under Administration -> Modules The module will be in the group Commerce - Payment.
+ 2. Login into your drupal commerce install and enable the module under Administration -> Modules.
+The module will be in the group Commerce - Payment.
+To do this, check the box next to 'CardStream Hosted Form' and click 'save configuration' at the bottom from the menu on the left hand side.

- 3. Enter your Cardstream Merchant details.
-You need your merchant ID, your secret password as a minimum.
-You can optionally add other changes like payment reference prefix and the payment gateway url.
+ 3. Hover over store settings at the top navigation bar and click on 'Payment Methods' from the drop down list.
+Enter 	your Cardstream Merchant details.
+Find 'Cardstream' from the list and select edit.
+Enter your merchantID and Signature key.
+Click save.

 OPERATION
 ---------